 Policies

 This document is intended to be the authoritative reference for Troop 92 policies.
-Other documents may duplicate some of its material – in introductory form, for instance – but should not be used as the vehicle through which new policies are documented.
+Other documents, such as the Scout and Parent Getting Started Handbook, may duplicate some of its material – in introductory form, for instance – but should not be used as the vehicle through which new policies are documented.

 Changes

-NEEDSWORK: What should the formal process be for policy changes?
-Simple parent meeting vote?
-Written proposal?
-Notice before the meeting?
-Approve at two consecutive meetings?
+Parent Committee Sections

+Policy changes must be proposed in writing, included in the agenda of a parent meeting, and voted on at that meeting.

+Scout Sections

+Changes to the Scout-specified sections must be proposed in writing at a PLC meeting and then voted on at a subsequent (not the same day) regular meeting.

 Editor’s Discretion